-'s new book, The Dictionary.
-Blackadder thinks this a ridiculous idea. he hates Dr. Johnson since he submitted him a novel entitled "Edmund: A Butler's Tale," under the name Gertrude Perkins, and never heard back from him.
-Bot unfortunately, the prince is too dumb to be persuaded.
-Dr. Johnson comes over, and the prince, being himself, fails to understand what exactly a dictionary is, and insults Dr. Johnson, who storms out, but not before saying that the only book he ever read that was better than his own was "Edmund: A Butler's Tale," and if the prince weren't so stupid he could patronize that book as well.
-Realizing this might be his chance to have his novel published, Edmund tries to convince Dr. Johnson to give the prince another chance, and let Edmund convince him to patronize the book.
+Prince George is sick of everyone thinking he's an idiot.
+So to boost his credibility, he decides to patronize Dr. Samuel Johnson's new book, The English Dictionary.
+Blackadder thinks this a ridiculous idea (though he is biased against Dr. Johnson since he submitted Johnson a novel entitled Edmund: A Butler's Tale, under the name Gertrude Perkins, and never heard back from him.
+But unfortunately, the prince is too dumb to be persuaded.
+Dr. Johnson comes over, and the prince, being himself, fails to understand what exactly a dictionary is, and insults Dr. Johnson, who storms out, but not before saying that the only book he ever read that was better than his own was "Edmund: A Butler's Tale," and if the prince weren't so stupid, he could patronize that book as well.
+Realizing this might be his chance to have his novel published, Edmund tries to convince Dr. Johnson to give the prince another chance, and let Edmund convince him to patronise the book.
 Dr. Johnson agrees, and after remembering he left the dictionary in the prince's room, tells Edmund to give it to him later at Mrs. Miggins' Pie Shop.
 Edmund manages to convince the prince to patronize the book, but runs into a worse problem; Baldrick has burned the dictionary in a fire, and there are no other copies.

 The rest of the episode involves Edmund trying to stall for time and replace the book before he is brutally murdered by Johnson and his poet friends.
 He eventually tries to rewrite the dictionary, getting only as far as 'aardvark.'
 But on the morning when the book must be delivered, George appears, having had the book the whole time!
 Doctor Johnson accepts it gratefully, and allows George to be both its patron and the patron of "Edmund; A Butler's Tale."
-Edmund finally, reveals himself as Gertrude Perkins, and offers to prove it by comparing his signature to that on the manuscripts title page.
+Edmund finally, reveals himself as Gertrude Perkins, and offers to prove it by comparing his signature to that on the manuscript's title page.
 However, Dr. Johnson now can't find that manuscript.
 Turns out Baldrick hadn't burn the dictionary manuscript; he burnt Edmund's.
 And to make matters worse, Johnson left the word 'sausage' out of his dictionary.
 He's going to have to hope he has better luck next time; as they all leave, Baldrick sets a third fire, this time throwing the dictionary on it for good!

-- Buffy Speak: Baldrick calls the manuscript "The big papery thing tied up with string," the fire "The hot orangey thing under the stony mantlepiece" and Edmund threatens that "the booted boney thing at the end of [his] leg will soon connect sharply with the soft dangly collection of objects in your trousers."
+- Buffy Speak: Baldrick calls the manuscript "The big papery thing tied up with string," the fire "The hot orangey thing under the stony mantlepiece" and Edmund threatens that "the booted boney thing with five toes at the end of [his] leg will soon connect sharply with the soft dangly collection of objects in your trousers."

 - Dream Sequence: "Baldrick!
 Who gave you permission to turn into an Alsatian?"